-As an Academy, we are governed by a Board of Governors.
+As an Academy, we are governed by an Academy Committee.
 This group of people is made up of a non-executive Chairman, a range of local business people, councillors, community representatives, sponsor representatives and parent representatives.
-The Board of Governors meet every half term and minutes of the meetings are readily available.
+The Academy Committee meets every half term and minutes of the meetings are readily available.

-The core functions of the Board of Governors are:
+The core functions of the Academy Committee are:

 Holding the Principal and other senior leadership to account for the educational performance of the Academy and its students;